-In Anypoint Platform > MQ > Message Browser you can fetch up to 50 non-FIFO messages.
-Up to 10 FIFO messages can be fetched.
-The FIFO restriction is because there can only be up to 10 in-flight FIFO messages.
+In Anypoint Platform > MQ > Message Browser, you can fetch up to 50 messages from a standard (non-FIFO) queue.
+For a FIFO queue, you can fetch up to 10 messages.
+The FIFO restriction exists because the FIFO queues are limited to 10 in-flight messages per message group.
 For more information on in-flight messages, see How many in-flight messages can I have per queue?

 Why do I receive fewer messages than my batch size when retrieving messages with the Anypoint MQ REST API?

-Anypoint MQ is a highly distributed messaging system, so the results of any one API call to receive messages are not guaranteed to be entirely representative of what is fully in the queue.
+Anypoint MQ is a highly distributed messaging system, so the results of an API call to receive messages are not guaranteed to be entirely representative of what is fully in the queue.
 Anypoint MQ operates in a best-effort case.
 For example, if there are 5 messages in a queue, the system returns anywhere from 0-5 messages in a single API call depending on what distributed subsystems are accessed by that request.
 Subsequent API calls retrieve more messages and if you keep making API requests to receive messages, then you get all of them.
-Normally in high throughput cases repeated API calls happen extremely fast.
-The MQ connector, for example, continuously polls the MQ backend for new messages and from the user perspective the messages process nearly instantly even though many API calls may have been used.
+Normally in high throughput cases, repeated API calls happen extremely fast.
+The Anypoint MQ connector, for example, continuously polls the Anypoint MQ backend for new messages and from the user perspective, the messages are processed nearly instantly even though many API calls were used.

-Anypoint MQ limits messages to 10 MB.
-If a larger size is required, you can split the payload into multiple messages, or implement a claim check style service where you store the payload in a file system or blob storage, and then put a pointer to the payload in the message so it can be downloaded later.
-However, you need to manage access control to the blob storage for both the sender and receiver.
+If a larger size is required, you can split the payload into multiple messages, or implement a claim check style service in which you store the payload in a file system or blob storage, and then put a pointer to the payload in the message so it can be downloaded later.
+However, you must manage access control to the blob storage for both the sender and receiver.
 You also need to consider that messages can be received unordered unless you use a FIFO queue.

-Are message exchanges and queues completely unique and only accessible in their created environment?
+Are message exchanges and queues unique and accessible only in their created environment?

 That is, how do we ensure message exchanges or queues created in one environment are not confused or connected to message exchanges or queues created in a different environment if they have the same name?

-You can have the same object name for queues and exchanges between environments, but the Client ID and Client Secret must be different.
-It’s not possible to access a production queue from a development environment if they don’t have the corresponding application client IDs.
+You can have the same object name for queues and exchanges in different environments, but the client app ID and client secret values must be unique.
+You can’t access a production queue from a development environment if they don’t have the corresponding client app IDs.

 You can use Anypoint Platform > Access Management > Business Groups or Environments.
-Queues and message exchanges created in a business group or environment are only visible to those with access to the business group or environment.
+The queues and message exchanges created in a business group or environment are only visible to those with access to the business group or environment.

-You can publish a message from an on-premises system to Anypoint MQ and have another on-premises subscriber pull messages off of Anypoint MQ.
-Currently Anypoint MQ cannot be deployed on-premises.
+You can publish a message from an on-premises system to Anypoint MQ and have another on-premises subscriber pull messages from Anypoint MQ.
+Currently, Anypoint MQ cannot be deployed on-premises.
 If you need a messaging source on-premises, you can use Apache Active MQ instead.

-Within any given region, MQ services are deployed to multiple availability zones (AZs) to provide high availability (HA).
-If service in one availability zone goes down, the Anypoint MQ service still operates normally in that region.
-If all of the availability zones go down in a region, then the Anypoint MQ service is unavailable in that region until at least one of the availability zones comes back up.
-However, the storage solution for MQ is durable, which means that there is no message loss for messages that were already in the MQ system before service was interrupted.
+Within each region, Anypoint MQ services deploy to multiple availability zones (AZs) to provide high availability (HA).
+If service in one availability zone goes down, the Anypoint MQ service operates normally in that region.
+If all availability zones go down in a region, the Anypoint MQ service is unavailable in that region until at least one of the availability zones comes back up.
+Because the storage solution for Anypoint MQ is durable, messages that were already in the Anypoint MQ system before service was interrupted are retained.

 Anypoint MQ does not have built-in support for duplicating messages or queues across regions.

-On the inbound side, you can easily mimic a retry strategy using a max redelivery attribute set to your maximum number of retries and an exception strategy to move to a DLQ when the limit is hit.
+On the inbound side, you can easily mimic a retry strategy using a max redelivery attribute set to your maximum number of retries and an exception strategy to move to a dead-letter queue (DLQ) when the limit is reached.

-There is no built-in functionality to replay messages.
-Thus, you need to implement a special flow or application to consume those messages and forward them back to original queue for reprocessing.
+There is no built-in functionality to replay messages from a DLQ.
+You must implement a special flow or app to consume those messages and forward them back to the original queue for reprocessing.

 The network that Anypoint MQ runs on provides high availability replications across its many datacenters.

-If a server fails and failover occurs, messages continue to be processed on other servers in the network on which Anypoint MQ runs.
-Normal Anypoint MQ queues do not guarantee only-once message delivery, only FIFO queues support only-once message delivery.
+If a server fails and failover occurs, messages continue to be processed by other servers on the network in which Anypoint MQ runs.
+Standard Anypoint MQ queues do not guarantee only-once message delivery.
+Only FIFO queues support only-once message delivery.
 The high availability network deduplicates messages for FIFO queues automatically.